waocats/crabgo/src/doc/contrib/src/implementation/filesystem.md

 # Filesystem

-Cargo tends to get run on a very wide array of file systems.
-Different file systems can have a wide range of capabilities, and Cargo should strive to do its best to handle them.
+Crabgo tends to get run on a very wide array of file systems.
+Different file systems can have a wide range of capabilities, and Crabgo should strive to do its best to handle them.
 Some examples of issues to deal with:

 * Not all file systems support locking.
-Cargo tries to detect if locking is supported, and if not, will ignore lock errors.
+Crabgo tries to detect if locking is supported, and if not, will ignore lock errors.
 This isn't ideal, but it is difficult to deal with.
 * The [`fs::canonicalize`] function doesn't work on all file systems